 - The Minister shall meet the Chief Executive of the OfS at least every two months.
-As a minimum, it is intended that the Chair and the Director for Fair Access and Participation will attend these meetings with the Minister every four months, when access and participation will be discussed. - The Minister will meet the Student Representative and/or Student Panel members on a regular basis, with the frequency to be determined by the Minister. - The details of ministerial meetings in this Framework Document will be reviewed if arrangements for ministerial oversight of the OfS changes.
+As a minimum, it is intended that the Chair and the Director for Fair Access and Participation will attend these meetings with the Minister every four months, when access and participation will be discussed. - The Minister may meet the Student Panel members, with the frequency to be determined by the Minister. - The details of ministerial meetings in this Framework Document will be reviewed if arrangements for ministerial oversight of the OfS changes.